0xtrr/spam-void/README.md

 # SpamVoid

 ## Description
 Simple relay filter for filtering out events you don't want to store.
+With this relay filter, you can blacklist specific kinds, pubkeys and words.

 ## Instructions